Learning Generalized Diffusions using an Energetic Variational Approach: Learning framework

 \subsection{Particle-to-density method}

 Next, we consider the case where the probability function $f$ corresponding to the state variable is not readily available.
-Solving a high-dimensional Fokker-Planck equation using a continuous representation of $f$ faces the curse of dimensionality, which becomes less practical.
+Solving a high-dimensional Fokker--Planck equation using a continuous representation of $f$ faces the curse of dimensionality, which becomes less practical.
 Therefore, we propose an alternative way to establish the learning framework here.

 Suppose that we can access particle data that satisfy the SDE \eqref{eqn:generalized_diff} instead of the probability density function $f$.
+The observation dataset, consisting of particle trajectories at \textbf{three consecutive time instances} with a fixed time interval \(\delta t\), is denoted by

+where \(t_1 = t - \delta t\) and \(t_2 = t + \delta t\).
+Here, \(N_s\) denotes the sample size representing the distribution function.
+The parameter \(M\) corresponds to the number of instances generated from \(M\) different initial conditions.

-The observation dataset (particles) is denoted by $\{(\bm x_{i,j}(t_1),\bm x_{i,j}(t), \bm x_{i,j}(t_2))\}_{i,j=1}^{N,M}$.
-The number $N$ here is the sample size of a distribution function opposed to the numbers of grid points in the density-based method proposed in the previous subsection.
-One can approximate the probability density function $f$ using particle data $\{(\bm x_{i,j}(t_1),\bm x_{i,j}(t),\bm x_{i,j}(t_2))\}_{i,j=1}^{N,M}$, denoted by $f_N$, so that the loss function \eqref{eqn:loss_density} can be computed as in the density-based method.
-In this work, we consider only 1D cases.
-We use the kernel density estimation method \cite{KDE1,KDE2} to approximate the density function.
-For higher-dimensional systems, one can employ more efficient methods to approximate the density function such as normalizing flows \cite{NFs1,NFs2,Lu2}.
-Subsequently, the loss function for the particle-to-density method can be obtained by replacing $f$ with $f_N$ in the loss function \eqref{eqn:loss_density} of the density-based method
+One can approximate the probability density function $f$ using particle data $\{(\bm x_{i,j}(t_1),\allowbreak\bm x_{i,j}(t),\bm x_{i,j}(t_2))\}_{i,j=1}^{N_s,M}$, denoted by $f^{N_s}$, so that the loss function \eqref{eqn:loss_density} can be computed as in the density-based method.
+For each $j$, the underlying density $f_j^{N_s}(x, t)$ can be estimated from the particle samples $\{ {\bm x}_{i, j} \}_{i=1}^{N_s}$ using various methods.
+In this work, we use the kernel density estimation (KDE) method \cite{KDE1,KDE2} to approximate the density function.
+It is worth noting that selecting the bandwidth in KDE is a delicate task, particularly for high-dimensional density functions.
+As an alternative, one can use normalizing flows \cite{NFs1,NFs2,Lu2} to estimate the density from particle data, as this estimation is carried out during a pre-training step.